Tao-Yunshuang/leetcode/learn/Linked List/TwoPointer.md

 1. The space complexity can be reduced to O(1) by considering two pointers at different speed - a slow pointer and a fast pointer.
 The slow pointer moves one step at a time while the fast pointer moves two steps at a time.
 2. If there is no cycle in the list, the fast pointer will eventually reach the end and we can return false in this case.
 3. Now consider a cyclic list and imagine the slow and fast pointers are two runners racing around a circle track.
 The fast runner will eventually meet the slow runner.
 Why?
 Consider this case (we name it case A) - The fast runner is just one step behind the slow runner.
 In the next iteration, they both increment one and two steps respectively and meet each other.

+Given a linked list, return the node where the cycle begins.
+If there is no cycle, return null.

+There is a cycle in a linked list if there is some node in the list that can be reached again by continuously following the next pointer.
+Internally, pos is used to denote the index of the node that tail's next pointer is connected to.
+Note that pos is not passed as a parameter.

+Notice that you should not modify the linked list.

+Algorithm:
+1. First, we allocate a Set to store ListNode references.
+2. Then, we traverse the list, checking visited for containment of the current node.
+3. If the node has already been seen, then it is necessarily the entrance to the cycle.
+If any other node were the entrance to the cycle, then we would have already returned that node instead.
+4. Otherwise, the if condition will never be satisfied, and our function will return null.